Meta Horizon OS: Avatars

 Setup of the operating system on the headset requires the installation of the Meta Horizon app on the user's smartphone, which includes the ability to design the user's initial avatar, initial pairing with the headset, setup of one's method of in-headset payment for Horizon apps, and installation of apps from the Horizon Store.
 Upon completion of the setup for the Horizon app on the smartphone, the headset loads the default Horizon Home environment.
 The avatar is used by default when a user joins the Horizon Worlds game.

 Since February 2016, speech recognition on the operating system has allowed for the control of synchronized lip movements on avatars utilizing the OVRLipSync feature.
 In December 2024, OVRLipSync was replaced in Horizon OS v71 by the Audio to Expression feature, an onboard AI-driven feature which extends the speech recognition to generate approximate facial gestures on one's avatar and compensate for a lack of face- and eye-tracking on the Quest 2, 3 and 3s.
 On the Quest Pro, facial capture and eye tracking sensors allow for more direct control of facial expressions on one's avatar.

 In Horizon OS v59, legs were added for avatars, utilizing a combination of upper-body movement tracking and onboard generative AI to approximate leg movements.

 Supported software

 The primary means of installing software on Quest devices is through the Horizon Store.
-Notable non-game apps available on the platform include ESPN, Facebook Watch, YouTube VR, Fandango, Firefox Reality, Netflix, Amazon Prime Video VR, Pluto TV, Red Bull TV, Sling TV and Within.
-Popular VR-capable social apps include Horizon Worlds, VRChat and Roblox.
+In addition to games, the platform also offers VR versions of several non-game apps.
+VR-capable social games include Horizon Worlds, VRChat and Roblox.

-The Oculus Quest and subsequent devices support "Meta Quest Link" (formerly known as "Oculus Link"), an OpenVR and OpenXR runtime that allows for PC VR games to be displayed on supported headsets connected via USB.
+The Oculus Quest and subsequent devices support "Meta Horizon Link" (formerly known as "Oculus Link"), an OpenVR and OpenXR runtime that allows for PC VR games to be displayed on supported headsets connected via USB.
 In April 2021, Oculus released "Air Link," an alternative mode that uses WiFi for connectivity instead of USB.
 SteamVR, another OpenVR and OpenXR runtime, also supports several Quest headsets.

 The Oculus Go was released with Oculus Gallery, Oculus Video, Oculus TV, Oculus Venues and Oculus Rooms preinstalled.
 Rooms was discontinued on October 25, 2019.
 Gradually, support for Oculus Go-compatible apps was discontinued.